labcodes/django-react-boilerplate/README.EN.md

 With the Django server and Webpack running you can open the browser to see that the application is up.

-**Tip**: If the process finishes and exist by itself when running `npm run watch` it could be because of [this](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers).
+**Tip**: If the process finishes and exits by itself when running `npm run watch` it could be because of [this](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers).
 You should also add `dist` and `webpack-stats.json` to your `.gitignore` file if you're using GIT.

 ## Configuring React